 Backlinks

 Brands also measure the success of influencer marketing campaigns by the number and quality of the backlinks they earn.
-Backlinks are links that point to your website from other websites, helping you build brand awareness, generate organic traffic, and attract new customers
+Backlinks are links that point to your website from other websites, helping you build brand awareness, generate organic traffic, and attract new customers.
+Influencers can be a part of your link-building efforts by directly linking to your landing pages in their sponsored posts or blogs, or by getting your product or service featured in an online article, for example.
+Backlinks are also a vote of credibility and authority for your website, which helps with your Search Engine Optimization (SEO) efforts.

 3. Add Up All Your Costs